HumanSignal/label-studio/docs/source/guide/export.md

 ### JSON_MIN

 List of items where only `"from_name", "to_name"` values from the [raw JSON format](#Raw-JSON-format-of-completed-labeled-tasks) are exported.
-Use to export only the annotations for a dataset.
+Use to export only the annotations and the data for a dataset, and no Label-Studio-specific fields.

 ```json
 {